top of page

 Return on Investment 3

-On Wednesday, the team partnered with The Duluth Experience to offer a package that includes a 30-minute tour of the stadium, a shuttle ride to and from Bent Paddle Brewing Company, four flights of beer, and a game day ticket for $25.
+On Wednesday, the team partnered with The Duluth Experience to offer a package that includes a 30-minute tour of the stadium, a shuttle ride to and from Bent Paddle Brewing Company that includes four flights of beer, and a game day ticket for $25.

 Extras 3

 The Wade stands out due to its exterior finish of repurposed stone.
-There isn’t another stadium quite like the one here in Duluth and its appearance harkens back to baseball of a different era.
+There isn’t another stadium like the one here in Duluth, and its appearance harkens back to baseball of a different era.

 Final Thoughts

-It’s old-school, simple, vintage, and charming.
-It should be loved by all, but perhaps scorned by few who don’t necessarily enjoy watching games at baseball’s closest thing to a time machine-a 77-year-old building.
-However, take in the smell of a hot dog or freshly popped popcorn; hear the crack of the baseball and watch a few kids laughing, this is good baseball, no matter the decade.
+Wade Stadium is an old-school, simple, vintage, and charming ballpark.
+It should be loved by many, but perhaps scorned by few who don’t necessarily enjoy watching games at baseball’s closest thing to a time machine-a 77-year-old building.
+However, take in the smell of a hot dog or freshly popped popcorn, hear the crack of the baseball, and watch a few kids laughing.
+It is good baseball, no matter the decade.

 ------